 sensitivity analysis

-I found the Helps information too general instead the reference paper too difficult (sorry, I am not a statistician ).
+I found the Helps information too general instead the reference paper too difficult (sorry, I am not a statistician :oops: ).

 Could someone help me?